 The Staffordshire Commissioner has a programme of consultation and engagement with the public, partners and other stakeholders.
 The force conducts specific consultation with victims of crime and anti-social behaviour which influences how services are delivered.
 In addition Safer Neighbourhood Panels have been established as an extension of ETAP to hold local policing commanders to account for service delivery in the communities for which they are responsible.
-The force has a well-established citizen's panel and also records face to face interviews with residents on its bespoke citizen focus toolkit which enables the force to understand crime and disorder issues being faced by residents.
-The force uses social media to communicate and consult quickly and effectively with large groups of the community via Twitter and Facebook.

-The force has a public confidence strategy which has a specific strand which covers community engagement and how the force undertakes this (see section 3 below for further details).
+The force has a public confidence strategy which has a specific strand which covers community engagement and how the force undertakes this (see section 3 also).